 Even the name itself is exotic.
 But be that as it may, there is nothing that could have prepared me for the experience of actually being there.

 What little I have seen of it so far- Stone Town -is absolutely exquisite.
 Right from its people, a sun-kissed dark chocolate brown skinned people, to its architecture- the labyrinth of winding walkways that you could blissfully be lost in for hours!
-From its culture-the beautiful henna designs & Sirgo scrubs -to its intricate designs on each door.
+From its culture-the beautiful henna patterns & Sirgo scrubs -to its intricate designs on each door.

 It all this and more that has a storybook quality, whisking you away to a long ago time when Sultans ruled and black people were sold as slaves.